 Beginning spring semester, the Oviatt Library Map Collection is now located on the the Garden Level of the library and can be accessed from the northeast stairwell or from the east wing elevator in the Learning Commons.

-The Map Collection is a comprehensive service point whose staff provides subject expertise in cartographic resources, general and complex reference services, GIS research & technical support, and map cataloging.
+The Map Collection is a comprehensive service point whose staff provides subject expertise in cartographic resources, general and complex reference services, and GIS research & technical support.
 The Map Library Reading Room (Oviatt Library 26) is an open study space available to all patrons and includes a scholarly collection of books and atlases available for browsing.
 If you have research questions or inquiries related to cartographic resources, GIS, ArcMap, or using maps as primary resources, please come by OV 26 to speak with a staff member today.